 The transferability of credits you earn at the San Diego University for Integrative Studies is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the (degree or certificate) you earn at the San Diego University for Integrative Studies is also at the complete discretion of the institution to which you may seek to transfer.
-If the (credits or degree, or certificate) that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
+Acceptance of the degree or certificate you earn at the San Diego University for Integrative Studies is also at the complete discretion of the institution to which you may seek to transfer.
+If the credits, or degree, or certificate that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending (name of institution) to determine if your (credits or degree, diploma or certificate) will transfer.
+This may include contacting an institution to which you may seek to transfer after attending San Diego University for Integrative Studies to determine if your credits or degree, diploma or certificate will transfer.

-This institution approved by the Bureau for Private Postsecondary Education to offer degree programs.
-To continue to offer degree programs, this institution must meet the following requirements: Become institutionally accredited by an accrediting agency recognized by the United States Department of Education, with the scope of the accreditation covering at least one degree program. □ Achieve accreditation candidacy or preaccreditation, as defined in regulations, by July 1, 2017, and full accreditation by July 1, 2020.
+This institution is approved by the Bureau for Private Postsecondary Education to offer degree programs.
+To continue to offer degree programs, this institution must meet the following requirements:

+$\Box$ Become institutionally accredited by an accrediting agency recognized by the United States Department of Education, with the scope of the accreditation covering at least one degree program.

+$\Box$ Achieve accreditation candidacy or pre-accreditation, as defined in regulations, by July 1, 2017, and full accreditation by July 1, 2020.

-Stop all enrollment in its degree programs, and Provide a teach-out to finish the educational program or provide a refund.
+$\Box$ Provide a teach-out to finish the educational program or provide a refund.